khuangaf/ZeroFEC/README.md

 ## Data

-The FEVER and SciFact datasets used in our experiments are uploaded in a separate submission in the softconf portal.
-Create a folder named `data` and download the attached data into that folder.
+The FEVER and SciFact datasets used in our experiments can be downloaded [here](https://drive.google.com/drive/folders/1PXZ-00vPrHAGc549ZOGC6W7s3bJH1lvo?usp=share_link).

 ## Training
 No training is needed as our framework corrects factual error is a zero-shot fashion.
 All individual components have been trained on the corresponding sub-task.
 Please download each component as follows: